Home - Bookapy Book Preview

 “Mutti, ich habe einen Freund gefunden.
 Er heißt Willi.”

-I stepped hesitantly through the doorway.
+I stepped through the doorway.

 “Willi, I am Frau Schmidt, Col’s mother.
 Perhaps you would like to join us for some milk and a biscuit?”
+Col relaxed at Frau Schmidt’s welcoming, if incomprehensible, words.

 I picked up one of my quarters and took a bite.